MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-how-to-pick-items-with-inventory-picks.md

 >  If inventory pick lines have serial/lot numbers that are not available, you must not delete the lines in question.
 Instead, you must change the **Qty. to Handle** field to zero, post the actual picks, and then delete the inventory pick document.
 This ensures that the inventory pick lines for those serial/lot numbers can be recreated from the sales order later.

 ## <a name="handling-assemble-to-order-items-with-inventory-picks"></a>Handling Assemble-to-Order Items with Inventory Picks
 The **Inventory Pick** window is also used to pick and ship for sales where items must be assembled before they can be shipped.
-For more information, see [How to: Sell Items Assembled to Order](assembly-how-to-sell-items-assembled-to-order.md).
+For more information, see [Sell Items Assembled to Order](assembly-how-to-sell-items-assembled-to-order.md).

 Items to be shipped are not physically present in a bin until they are assembled and posted as output to a bin in the assembly area.
 This means that picking assemble-to-order items for shipment follows a special flow.
 From a bin, warehouse workers take the assembly items to the shipping dock and then post the inventory pick.
 The posted inventory pick then posts the assembly output, the component consumption, and the sales shipment.

 You can set up [!INCLUDE[d365fin](includes/d365fin_md.md)] to automatically create an inventory movement when the inventory pick for the assembly item is created.
 To enable this, you must select the **Create Movements Automatically** field in the **Assembly Setup** window.
-For more information, see [How to: Move Components to an Operation Area in Basic Warehousing](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md).
+For more information, see [Move Components to an Operation Area in Basic Warehousing](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md).

 Inventory pick lines for sales items are created in different ways depending on whether none, some, or all of the sales line quantities are assembled to order.